Awethon/awethon.github.io/content/posts/scala-wrappers.md

 ## Classic wrapper class

 Writing a wrapper via class is a standard way of doing it in OOP languages.
 The question is how well it is able to handle Tagless Final.
-I'll write all three version in advance:
+I'll write all three versions together since they look very similar:
 {{< highlight scala >}}
 class LoggedItemDaoWrapper(itemDao: ItemDao)
   extends ItemDao with StrictLogging {